Sellf/docs/source/includes/_people.md

 sort_by | Column to sort by <br> (i.e. `id`, `name`, `first_name`, `last_name`, `created_at`, `updated_at`)
-user_id | Unique identifier of the user the person is owned by company_id | Unique identifier of the company with whom the person is associated name | A string containing or matching the name of the person
+user_id | Unique identifier of the user the person is owned by company_id | Unique identifier of the company with whom the person is associated first_name | A string matching the first name of the person last_name | A string matching the last name of the person code | A string matching the custom code of the person